Arij-Aziz/Sieve-majorant-improvement/README.md

 # Selberg Majorant Improvement: A Lean 4 Formalization

-Machine-verified proofs of three results about the Selberg majorant on Fin(N), formalized in Lean 4 using Mathlib.
-Zero `sorry` in `Core/`; axiom footprint verified as `[propext, Classical.choice, Quot.sound]` for all 13 main theorems (see `RequestProject/Audit.lean`).
+Machine-verified proofs of four independent results about a single-prime model of the Selberg sieve, formalized in Lean 4 using Mathlib.
+Zero `sorry`;
+axiom footprint verified as `[propext, Classical.choice, Quot.sound]` for all 18 theorems (see `RequestProject/Audit.lean`).

 ## What This Project Is

-This project examines a single explicit finite construction — the Selberg majorant ν on Fin(d·m), defined by ν(x) = 1 if d∤x and ν(x) = 1/2 if d∣x — and identifies
+This project formalizes four results about an explicit finite construction: the **single-prime Selberg majorant** ν on Fin(d·m), defined by ν(x) = 1 if d∤x and ν(x) = 1/2 if d∣x, with one sieving prime d.

-three independently motivated constraints that are simultaneously active on it:
+This is **not** the full Selberg sieve.
+The actual Selberg sieve operates over a product of primes P = p₁·····pₖ with weights λ_d defined for all squarefree d | P. Everything in Theorems 1 and 2 is the single-prime case.
+Whether the quadratic form identity extends to multiple sieving primes is open and is not addressed here.

+The four results are:

-1. **Sieve improvement**: ν has strictly smaller L¹ mass and L² norm than the constant baseline ν₀ ≡ 1, and the normalized L² norm equals the Selberg quadratic form Q(λ) at λ₁ = 1, λ_d = −1/2.
+1. **Sieve improvement** (single-prime): ν has strictly smaller L¹ mass and L² norm than the constant baseline ν₀ ≡ 1, and the normalized L² norm equals the Selberg quadratic form Q(λ) at λ₁ = 1, λ_d = −1/2.
-2. **Restriction**: any nonneg majorant dominating a sifted indicator satisfies `mass(ν)² · ‖ν‖₂² ≥ |S|⁴ / N`, proved from Cauchy–Schwarz alone.
+2. **Restriction lower bound** (abstract): any nonneg majorant dominating a sifted indicator satisfies `mass² · ‖ν‖₂² ≥ |S|⁴ / N`.
+This follows directly from Cauchy–Schwarz and pointwise domination in four steps.
+   It is not in dialogue with Green–Tao restriction theory, which concerns Fourier decay on non-zero frequencies and goes in the opposite direction.
-3. **Kinetic stability**: if f(p) is perturbed by ε at each prime, then `|f(d) − g(d)| ≤ ε · ω(d) · M^(ω(d)−1)` for squarefree d, with
+3. **Kinetic propagation** (abstract): if f(p) and g(p) agree to within ε at every prime, then `|f(d) − g(d)| ≤ ε · ω(d) · M^(ω(d)−1)` for
-   corresponding stability for Euler products and the arithmetic H-functional.

-As general statements these three are logically independent: the restriction lower bound holds for all nonneg majorants, the kinetic propagation theorem holds for all multiplicative functions, and the quadratic form identity is specific to the Selberg construction. **The central claim of the project is that these constraints are not independent for this specific object.** The weight λ_d = −1/2 that achieves the sieve improvement also produces the exact values appearing in the restriction bound, and all scalar invariants of ν — mass, L² norm, H-functional — are Lipschitz in the prime-level data.
-Stability is the sensitivity analysis for the quadratic form identity; restriction and sieve improvement constrain the mass-energy product from opposite directions:

-$$\frac{(dm-m)^4}{dm} \;\leq\; \mathrm{mass}(\nu)^2 \cdot \|\nu\|_2^2 \;<\; (dm)^3$$
+   squarefree d.
+Euler products and the H-functional are correspondingly stable.
+This result is logically independent of Theorems 1 and 2.
+4. **Quadratic form stability**: the Selberg quadratic form Q(λ, f) is Lipschitz in f — if the density function is perturbed by ε at every squarefree divisor (controlled by the kinetic bound), then |Q(λ,f) − Q(λ,g)| is bounded by an explicit double sum.
+This is the theorem that connects Theorem 3 to Theorem 1 in a single proof chain.

+## What This Project Is Not

+- **Not the full Selberg sieve.** The concrete results (Theorems 1 and 2) apply to a single sieving prime only.
+- **Not a deep restriction theorem.** The restriction lower bound is a direct consequence of Cauchy–Schwarz.
+It does not involve Fourier analysis and should not be compared to Green–Tao (2006) or Bera–Viswanadham (2025), which are upper bounds requiring Fourier hypotheses.
+- **Not a proof of any asymptotic result.** No primes, no density estimates, no big-O.
-The Selberg majorant lies strictly inside this interval.
-Whether it minimizes the mass-energy product among all nonneg majorants dominating **1**_S is open.
+- **Not a characterization of the Selberg majorant.** The project does not prove ν is extremal or minimal in any sense.
+The open question (whether ν minimizes the mass-energy product among all majorants dominating **1**_S) is not addressed.
+- **`Future/`** is scaffolding only and is not part of the proof chain.

 ## Main Results

-**Theorem 1 — Mass and L² Improvement** (`Core/SelbergComparison.lean`, `Core/Weights/FourierConnection.lean`)
+**Theorem 1 — Mass, L² Improvement, and Quadratic Form Identity** (`Core/SelbergComparison.lean`, `Core/Weights/FourierConnection.lean`)

 For all d ≥ 2, m ≥ 1, simultaneously: